ganeti/ganeti/man/gnt-instance.rst

 with care as it can lead to an inconsistent cluster state.

 Use ``--force`` to be able to shutdown an instance even when it's marked as offline.
-This is useful is an offline instance ends up in the ``ERROR_up`` state, for example.
+This is useful if an offline instance ends up in the ``ERROR_up`` state, for example.

 The ``--no-remember`` option will perform the shutdown but not change